Bellavene/findger/README.md

 # findger

 A [Ranger](https://github.com/ranger/ranger) plugin/script that adds support for macos Finder.
-Best used along with auto tiling window manager.
-Uses finder to preview virtually anything, the rest depends on quicklook plugins you use.
+Uses Finder to preview virtually anything, the rest depends on quicklook plugins you use.

 ![screen-gif](./preview.gif)